Osteoporotic Vertebral Fracture Risk in the Spine

 Do Homocysteine, Vitamin B12, and Folate Decrease Fracture Risk?

-Results of their study appeared online in early February 2012 in the article “Homocysteine, folate, and vitamin B12 levels and vertebral fracture risk in postmenopausal women.”
-It will appear in a future issue of the Journal of Clinical Densitometry.
+Results of their study appeared online in the article “Homocysteine, folate, and vitamin B12 levels and vertebral fracture risk in postmenopausal women.”
+It appears in an issue of the Journal of Clinical Densitometry.

 There were a total of 188 postmenopausal women who participated in the study.
 Mean age of the women was 57.9±8.5 (41 to 91) years old; mean weight was74.4±13.5 (38 to 150) kg; and mean body mass index was 30.4±5.2 (17.1 to 50.7) kg/m2.